vassilux/odin/README.md

 ### OdinFCOM
 Python twisted server.
-Its role is to manage F1COM protocol for outgoing and incomming calls Pay attention to the dialplan.
+Its role is to manage F1COM protocol for outgoing and incomming calls.
+Configuration file contains values for different parameters.
+Theses parameters are divided into several sections.
+Section names and settings are very meaningful to use.
+Please see the configuration file odinf1com.conf into config directory

+Configuration of Asterisk dialplan is very important for the application.
+Please pay a littele attention for the dialplan configuration.
 Dialplan example is presented below

 [incomming-calls-for-queue]